4 Ways to Work Triceps at Home

 As a physical therapist, I want to emphasize that if you have pain with any of these exercises, you should stop immediately.
 Muscle fatigue and soreness are typical symptoms but experiencing pain in the joints and tendons is not.
 If you have pain with these exercises, consider seeing a physician and/or physical therapist to assess the issue.

-To learn more about anatomy and common injuries with exercise, view these educational videos. https://www.joionline.net/library/show/anatomy-videos/
+To learn more about anatomy and common injuries with exercise, view these educational anatomy videos

 You can still work on having horseshoe-shaped Triceps…. even from home.
 Try these exercises.
 Have patience!
-Muscle strength and conditioning takes consistent work and time.
+Muscle strength and conditioning take consistent work and time.
 You can do this!!

-If you would like to make an office or telemedicine appointment, call 904-JOI-2000 or click the link below.
+If you would like to make an office or telemedicine appointment, call 904-JOI-2000, schedule online or click the link below.
+A new option, you can now schedule and cancel follow-up appointments with your physician at the JOI Patient Portal.